pkarsy/AutomaticSchoolBellTimer/README.md

 They are not very convenient for this specific application.
 Also there are cases ( schools with day+afternoon timetable) where the available timers are not enough.
 The "timetable.be" script offers an unlimited number of timers and a relatively easy to use web interface.

 ### 5Ghz wifi.
 Currrently not working
 At the moment all Tasmota supported ESP chips only work with WIFI 2.4 GHz.
 This is acceptable, as most Access Points support 2.4 GHz and 5GHz at the same time.
-When the Tasmota system supports 5GHz, for example ESP32-C6, I guess it will be trivial to use the new chip, and if I can, I will try to update this page.
+When the Tasmota system supports 5GHz, for example ESP32-C6, I guess it will be relatively easy to use the new chip.

 ### Why Tasmota and not an embeded programming language (Arduino, micropython circuitpyton, lua or even ESP-IDF) ?
 Tasmota solves for us some very important aspects of the project: